 Water plays an essential role in many body functions, such as,

-Thus, when you become dehydrated, all of these functions can’t run smoothly, which causes fatigue.
+Thus, when you become dehydrated skin, all of these functions can’t run smoothly, which causes fatigue.
 According to research, people who lose 2% to 3% of their body fluids feel double fatigue compared to a hydrated person.
 Therefore, if you often feel sluggish or tired, you may be dehydrated.

 3. Xerostomia (Dry Mouth):